 Based on the EU management objectives under the Common Fisheries Policy (Article 2, Regulation 1380/2013), the current scientific advice on fishing opportunities and conservation of European eel concludes that no fishing for eel can be considered sustainable, including catches of glass eels used for restocking.
 The annual ICES advice on eel for 2023 states that "when the precautionary approach is applied, there should be zero catches in all habitats in 2023.
 This applies to both recreational and commercial catches and includes catches of glass eels for restocking and aquaculture" (ICES, 2022a).
 The same advice was given the previous year (ICES, 2021b).
-Anthropogenic mortalities not related to fisheries should also be zero and eel habitat restoration should be done in order to increase the quality and quantity of habitats.
-ICES has also recommended in previous advice sheets that for eel restocking, "a precautionary approach should be applied in assessing risk when the outcome of stocking is uncertain" (ICES, 2006, 2007, 2008.
+Anthropogenic mortalities not related to fisheries should also be zero and eel habitats.
+ICES has also recommended in previous advice sheets that for eel restocking, "a precautionary approach should be applied in assessing risk when the outcome of stocking is uncertain" (ICES, 2007, 2008.
 2009, 2011).

-Previous ICES WGEEL evaluations of restocking (2006, 2008, 2009 and 2011) state that in local studies stocking has clearly "been beneficial by enhancing the yellow and silver eel stocks in a number of water bodies".
+Previous evaluations of restocking by the ICES Working Group on eel (2006, 2008, 2009 and 2011) state that in local studies stocking has clearly "been beneficial by enhancing the yellow and silver eel stocks in a number of water bodies".
 However, in order for restocking to be considered a conservation measure the relocation of eels needs to improve the escapement in comparison with a situation where the eel had not been translocated.
 The ICES workshop WKSTOCKEEL defines a net benefit of restocking as "where the stocking results in a higher silver eel escapement biomass than would have occurred if the glass eel seed had not been removed from its natural (donor) habitat in the first place" (ICES, 2016).